rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 - How precisely should this be represented in the index trie?
 - How we should name the `.crate` file / download URL

+Third-parties, like Linux distributions, will need to decide how to encode cargo package names in their distribution package names according to their individual rules.
+Compared to existing ecosystems with namespaces that they package, the only new wrinkle is that there can be 0-1 namespace levels.

 # Future possibilities

 We can allow multiple layers of nesting if people want it.